Find out how COVID-19 may affect your studies.

 Tuition fees in 2021

 Tuition fees for 2021 will remain the same as 2020 tuition fees.
-Updated subject fee schedules will be published online by the end of November 2020.
+Updated subject fee schedules have now been published online.

 You will receive formal notification of individual subject fees for 2021 when you receive your Statement of Liability following enrolment in 2021 subjects.